danielfett/draft-dpop/mainmatter.md

-If a resource server detects that an access token that is to be used for resource access is bound to a public key using DPoP (via the methods described in (#Confirmation)) it MUST check that:

- 1. a header `DPoP-Proof` was received in the HTTP request,
+If a resource server detects that an access token that is to be used for resource access is bound to a public key using DPoP (via the methods described in (#Confirmation)) it MUST check that a header `DPoP-Proof` was received in the HTTP request, and check the header's contents according to the rules in (#checking).
- 1. the header's value is a well-formed DPoP Proof JWT,
- 1. all required claims are contained in the JWT,
- 1. the algorithm in the header of the JWT designates a digital signature algorithm, is not `none`, is supported by the application, and is deemed secure,
- 1. the JWT is signed using the public key to which the access token was bound,
- 1. the `typ` field in the header has the correct value,
- 1. the `http_method` claim matches the respective value for the HTTP request in which the header was received (case-insensitive),
- 1. the `http_uri` claims matches the respective value for the HTTP request in which the header was received, ignoring any query and fragment parts,
- 1. the token has not expired, and
- 1. if replay protection is desired, that a JWT with the same `jti` value has not been received previously.

-Servers SHOULD employ Syntax-Based Normalization and Scheme-Based Normalization in accordance with Section 6.2.2. and Section 6.2.3. of [@!RFC3986] before comparing the `http_uri` claim.

-If any of these checks fails, the resource server MUST NOT grant access to the resource.
+If (and only if) all checks are successful, the resource server MAY grant access to the resource.

 # Refresh Token Usage (Proof of Possession for Refresh Tokens)